robang74/redfishos/forum/todo/energy-saving-for-xperia-10-ii-and-iii.md

 The original high-resolution image is [here](https://drive.google.com/file/d/1TojQHjOUG_fB1MJbPXxj0fAQP3Dp48Bf/view).

 What does this image show?
-A sleeping system, when untouched, consumes 5%/h of battery, which means 20 hours of standby.
-It is not a great achievement because it should be 100 hours of standby for an optimised system ([here](https://forum.sailfishos.org/t/standby-battery-high-drain-on-xperia-10-iii/15208/6)).
+A sleeping system, when untouched, consumes 5% of battery per hour, which means 20 hours of standby.
+It is not a great achievement because it should be 100 hours of standby for an optimised system ([here](https://forum.sailfishos.org/t/standby-battery-high-drain-on-xperia-10-iii/15208/12)).

 On the other hand, we notice that `CPU` stops being polluted, falls asleep, and awakens constantly (sleep, awake, sleep, awake), apparently without a real need.
 BTW, the system consumed 5%/h of battery - while untouched with the `CPU` s which **NEVER** goes to sleep.
 This means that apart from the display consumption and `4G` and `WiFi` connections, the system was running 100% of the time.

 Now, with the `4G` data mobile and `WiFi` tethering connections active, it sucks 6%/h.
-Therefore, the changes tested are more suitable for a daily calm working session than keeping the smartphone near our bed while we are sleeping (check out [here](#power-saving-templates)).
+Therefore, the changes tested are more suitable for a daily calm working session than keeping the smartphone near our bed while we are sleeping, check out ([here](#power-saving-templates)).

 <sup>________</sup>